MARKETProtocol/docs/source/includes/_tutorials-order.md

 We have also created a demo starter project to help with these tutorials available on [github](https://github.com/MARKETProtocol/demo-projects).

-You can clone the repo locally to run the tutorial and being working with MARKET Protocol.
+You can clone the repo locally to run the tutorial and begin working with MARKET Protocol.
 You will also need to clone the `ethereum-bridge` which allows for our contracts to interact with Oraclize.it for demonstration purposes

 ## Development Environment